datacommonsorg/docsite/custom_dc/quickstart.md

 - Maps the input sample data to a Docker path.
 - Starts a Docker container.
 - Imports the data from the CSV files, resolves entities, and writes the data to a SQLite database file, `custom_dc/sample/datacommons/datacommons.db`.
-- Generates embeddings in `custom_dc/sample/datacommons/nl` and loads them.
+- Generates embeddings in `custom_dc/sample/datacommons/nl`.
 (To learn more about embeddings generation, see the [FAQ](faq.md#natural-language-processing).

 Once the container has executed all the functions in the scripts, it shuts down.